-The Yarra Valley, Victoria's oldest vineyard region, is just 50 kilometres east of the centre of Melbourne.
-It offers a blend of cool forests and lush farm lands, with the Yarra River as its centrepiece.
-Its reputation as one of the world's great wine regions, with growing interest in its fine foods, it is a wonderful escape from the city.
+The Yarra Valley, Victoria's oldest vineyard region, is just 50 kilometres east of Melbourne.
+It offers a blend of cool forests and lush farmlands, with the Yarra River as its centrepiece.
+It has a reputation as one of the world's great wine regions, with growing interest in its fine foods, so it is a wonderful escape from the city.

-The area's list of produce is overwhelming cheeses, jams, chutneys, chocolate, jellies, spring water, breads, olive oils, game meats, salmon, trout, cold meat, sausages, salami, ice-cream, fresh pasta, a huge range of fruits, their juices and purees, including a superb variety of berries and stone fruits.
+The area's list of produce is overwhelming cheese, jam, chutney, chocolate, jellies, spring water, bread, olive oil, game meat, salmon, trout, cold meat, sausages, salami, ice-cream, fresh pasta, a huge range of fruit, juices and purees, including a superb variety of berries and stone fruits.

-A simply beautiful way to admire the Yarra Valley is by balloon.
-Just silently drifting in one of Global's colourful balloons, taking in the scenery is something you will long remember.
+A simple way to admire the Valley is by balloon.
+Silently drifting in one of Global's colourful balloons, taking in the scenery, is an activity you will long remember.
 You float for an hour across corridors of grapevines, see the mountains in the distance and delight at the Valley coming to life in the morning light.

 Part of the fun of ballooning is participating in the setting up and packing away of the balloon.
-It is a good idea to wear layers of clothing that you wouldn't mind getting a little dirty, and choose clothes you might wear hiking sturdy shoes, warm socks, a cap and sunglasses.
+It is a good idea to wear layers of clothing that you wouldn't mind getting a little dirty.
+Choose clothes you might wear hiking sturdy shoes, warm socks, a cap and sunglasses.
 As you meet before sunrise, it can be very cold in the Valley.

-There are 32 accommodation options.
-Twenty-two River Suites, six Yarra Suites, Three four-poster Stable Suites and the Yering Suite occupying pride-of-place on the upper floor and with its own staircase.
+There are 32 accommodation options: 22 River suites, six Yarra suites, three Four-Poster Stable suites and the Yering suite, occupying pride-of-place on the upper floor with its own staircase.

-The Library, Chinese Room and Lounge have their 1854 fittings.
-Australian cedar windows, jambs and doors are as they were.
+The library, Chinese room and lounge still have their 1854 fittings: Australian cedar windows, jambs and doors are as they were.

-Sweetwater Café is where you can enjoy a quick meal, leisurely lunch or sample the cakes, ice-creams, pastries or breads made in-house.
+You can enjoy a quick meal or leisurely lunch at the Sweetwater Café or sample the cakes, ice-creams, pastries or breads made in-house.

 Eleonore's Restaurant offers fine dining under the direction of Shane Delia.
 In a conservatory-style extension to the original dining room, it is an extremely welcoming and comfortable place to enjoy Shane's superb cooking.